IMarketKorea

-Samsung iMarketKorea (Korean: 삼성 아이마켓코리아) is a member of the Samsung Group that provides procurement services and MRO goods.
+iMarketKorea (Korean: 아이마켓코리아) is a member of the Samsung Group that provides procurement services and MRO goods.
 Initially created to be used as a procurement arm for the Samsung Group, iMarketKorea's revenue comes primarily from business-to-business transactions.

 Samsung iMarketKorea is Korea's leading business-to-business e-procurement service provider.
 The company manages over one million products with a turnover of 979 billion Won as of 2007.
 Internationally, iMarketKorea operates in North America, South America, Asia, and Europe.

 History

 Samsung iMarketKorea was established on December 20, 2000, by members of the Samsung Group in order to consolidate procurement operations.
 Its customer base has expanded beyond the Samsung Group and iMarketKorea currently provides services for over 349 clients including the CJ Corporation, Hansol, Rockwell Automation, ING, Standard Chartered, Woori Bank and Union Steel.